 - Hands On Sacramento

-Link to volunteer opportunities for working professionals, with mostly evening and weekend shifts.
+Volunteer opportunities for working professionals, with mostly evening and weekend shifts.
 Good referral for those who we can’t accommodate due to time constraints.
 Housed at the Community Services Planning Council.

-SeniorNet is an international, non-profit organization dedicated to teaching seniors how to use computers.
+An international, non-profit organization dedicated to teaching seniors how to use computers.
 Locally, SeniorNet offers several courses and is looking for seniors willing to volunteer time to teach or assist in these courses, as well as clerical assistance.

 - Volunteer Match